iterative/terraform-provider-iterative/docs/resources/task.md

 - `events` - List of events for the machine orchestrator.
 - `logs` - List with task logs; one for each machine.

-~> **Note** Status and events don't produce a stable output between cloud providers and are intended for human consumption only.
+~> **Note**: Status and events don't produce a stable output between cloud providers and are intended for human consumption only.

 ## Machine Type